cityandwool/danryland/_posts/2017-05-06-how-to-focus-on-your-vision.markdown

 Repeating this process can help you priorities your vision.

-How have you changed things in your life to increase your dive?
+How have you changed things in your life to increase your drive?